 Ásbyrgi is a 3,5 km (2,1 mi) long horseshoe-shaped glacial canyon in the Northeastern part of Iceland.
-It is surrounded by extremely high cliffs reaching up to 90 meters (295 ft) and has a huge crag in right in the center at the open end called Eyjan or “the Island.”
+It is surrounded by extremely high cliffs reaching up to 90 meters (295 ft) and features a huge crag right in the center at the open end called Eyjan or “the Island.”

 Ásbyrgi used to belong to the Jökulsárgljúfur National Park but today it is a part of the enormous Vatnajökull National Park.

 Ásbyrgi is thought by many to be the capital of the hidden people, or the elves, in Iceland.
 They are believed to live inside rocks and openings in cliffs.
 Who knows what might happen when you visit Ásbyrgi - they say the chances of meeting an elf here are some of the highest in the country…

 The origin of the stupendous horseshoe-shaped canyon is actually a bit of a mystery.
 It was most likely caused by catastrophic glacial flooding in the river Jökulsá - the first being eight to ten thousand years ago, and then later again three thousand years ago.

 Others have laid out the idea that it might have formed when seawater flowed into the already lava-covered field, carving out the depression in the cooling lava.
 Still, these ideas are still only listed as speculations and neither have been confirmed.